 (See also Overview of Hemolytic Anemia.)

-G6PD deficiency, a defect in the hexose monophosphate shunt pathway, is the most common disorder of RBC metabolism.
-The G6PD gene is located on the X chromosome and exhibits a high amount of variation (polymorphism) resulting in a range of G6PD activity from normal to severely deficient.
+G6PD deficiency, a defect in the hexose monophosphate shunt pathway, is the most common disorder of red blood cell (RBC) metabolism.
+The G6PD gene is located on the X chromosome and exhibits a high amount of variation (polymorphism), resulting in a range of G6PD activity from normal to severely deficient.
 Variants are classified I through V by the amount of activity of the G6PD enzyme.
 Because the gene is X-linked, males are more likely to present with clinically significant hemolysis, although females who are homozygous, or who are heterozygous with skewed X inactivation that results in a high proportion of affected X chromosomes (see Mosaicism) may also be affected.